Eligibility and Qualifying Events For COBRA Continuation Insurance

 Death Of The Covered Employee

-If the unfortunate happens the COBRA law provides that widows and qualified dependents are able to continue the same group workplace insurance they had previously.
+If the policy holder passes away, the COBRA law allows widows and qualified dependents to continue the same group workplace insurance coverage they had previously.

 How Long Can You Stay On COBRA?